This is What Life Was Like Aboard the Titanic

 Back on the first class deck, the meals were full of rich foods.
 According to menus, passengers feasted on oysters, salmon, chicken, lamb, duck and squab.
 For steak lovers, there were filet mignon and sirloin options.
 Typically the evening didn’t end with dinner.
 The men generally took to the smoking room (women weren’t allowed there), while the wives headed to the lounge for a chat.

 They may not have been treated to all of the same luxuries as those traveling on the top decks, but second-class passengers did enjoy many amenities.
 They, too, had entertainment in the form of a live band, and their meals were similar to those served on the first-class deck, according to the National Museums NI website.
-Of the second class passengers, Michel and Edmond Navratil (shown) who became known as the “Titanic Orphans” were likely the most famous.
-Don’t miss these history lessons your teacher lied about.
+Of the second-class passengers, Michel and Edmond Navratil (shown) who became known as the “Titanic Orphans” were likely the most famous.

 The band played on

 Live entertainment was a major luxury on board.
 “One thing I have come to realize was the importance of the band during the voyage,” says Don Lynch, historian for the Titanic Historical Society.
 “People didn’t have radios, iPods, or any way of playing music during the day.
 Even in their own homes they either had to make their own music or repeatedly crank the Victrola.
 Having access to a small orchestra that would play requests was quite special.
 Third class, of course, still had to make its own.”
 They did have their own piano on which to do so, according to the BBC.

 One wouldn’t expect much by way of amenities in third class on the Titanic, but packing 10 people into each cabin wasn’t even the least of their troubles.
 If you can believe it, the 700 passengers on the bottom deck had to share just two bathtubs, according to Nat Geo Kids.